Responsible Disclosure Policy

 - Steps to reproduce.
 These should be a benign, non-destructive, proof of concept.
 This helps to ensure that the report can be triaged quickly and accurately.
 It also reduces the likelihood of duplicate reports, or malicious exploitation of some vulnerabilities, such as subdomain takeovers.

 After reporting an issue, our engineers must be able to replicate and reproduce the flaw that you have identified.
-If your report is too vague or is not clear will result in your finding not being eligible.
+If your report is too vague or is not clear, this will result in your finding not being eligible.

 Bug Bounty